 The home of Sisyphus and devoted to Poseidon, this large archaeological site dating back more than 5000 years contains a very photographic Temple of Apollo.

-The Temple of Apollo is only one within an entire city you can walk around and lies beneath the Acrocorinth.
+The Temple of Apollo is the only one within an entire city you can walk around and lies beneath the Acrocorinth.
 The Acrocorinth is the largest and tallest acropolis in Greece and the fortress protected the route across the land into the Peloponnese.

 Epidaurus is the reputed birthplace of Asclepius, the son of Apollo and the Greek god of medicine.
 The Asclepius at Epidaurus.